 A photograph of Prince George's certificate

 While parents in the UK legally have 42 days to officially register a child's birth, William and Kate registered their son's arrival eight days after he was born.
 And unlike most parents, the royals did not have to wait in line at the register office.
 A registrar travelled to Kensington Palace where William signed the document from the comfort of his home.
-This time around, that honour was bestowed on a different official; Westminster City Council registrar Alison Cathcart Princess Charlotte's births in 2013 and 2017.
+This time around, that honour was bestowed on a different official; Westminster City Council registrar Alison Cathcart registered both Prince George and Princess Charlotte's births in 2013 and 2017.
 Shortly after Prince George was born, Ms Cathcart: "It was a pleasure.
 Westminster City Council registered the birth of the Queen and Prince Charles and Princes William and Harry, so it's great to see that tradition continue."